m-lab/website/_pages/05-tests.md

         img_attribution: "Created by Popular from Noun Project"
         heading: "Traceroute"
         desc: "Collects network path information for every connection to the M-Lab platform."
-  - group-heading: "Inactive Tests"
-    group-description: "Tests that were recently active on the M-Lab 1.0 platform, but have not yet been redesigned by their developers to run on the M-Lab 2.0 platform."
-    group-list-class: "l-grid l-3col"
-    grid-items:
-      - link: "/tests/reverse_traceroute/"
-        image: "arrow-swoop.png"
-        heading: "Reverse Traceroute"
-        desc: "Measures the network path back to a user from selected network endpoints."
   - group-heading: "Retired Tests"
     group-description: "Tests in this section were once hosted with M-Lab but have since been retired.
 The data collected by these tests while they were hosted on with M-Lab remains available.
 Please see each individual test's page for more information."
     group-list-class: "l-grid l-3col"